 Republic of Moldova

-• With a population of around 3.15 million (2019), Moldova contributes as little as 0.03% to the total global greenhouse gas (GHG) emissions and is amongst the lowest range of the per capita footprint with 4.4 t CO2e.
-The key emitter sectors are[1]:
+• With a population of around 2.59 million[1] (2022), Moldova contributes as little as 0.03% to the total global greenhouse gas (GHG) emissions and is amongst the lowest range of the per capita footprint per region with 4.4 t CO2e[2].
+The key emitter sectors in 2020 were[3]:

 • Moldova is highly vulnerable to climate change and variability, and the socio-economic costs of climate change related to hazards such as (1) droughts, (2) floods, (3) late spring frost, (4) hail are significant.